dataeducator/Image_Classification_with_Deep_Learning/README.md

 Our best model uses sequential, convolutional, dense, and dropout layers and is illustrated below:
 ![Model](https://github.com/dataeducator/image_classification_with_deep_learning/assets/107881738/c09fbb0b-835b-4e59-8a05-8d1fd41183a6)

+## Evaluation Metrics
+We included a comparison of our baseline model and our best revised CNN with evaluation metrics in the table below:
 | Model                   | Precision (NORMAL) | Recall (NORMAL) | F1-Score (NORMAL) | Precision (PNEUMONIA) | Recall (PNEUMONIA) | F1-Score (PNEUMONIA) | Accuracy |
 |-------------------------|--------------------|----------------|------------------|---------------------|--------------------|---------------------|----------|
 | Revised CNN             | 0.94               | 0.76           | 0.84             | 0.87                | 0.97               | 0.92                | 0.89     |